Red Bull GmbH: Video games

+The brand appears frequently throughout the game Wipeout 2097.

 In the PlayStation 3's social gaming platform, PlayStation Home, Red Bull developed its own in-game island, specifically advertising its energy drink and the Red Bull Air Race event (for which the space is named) released in January 2009.
 In late November 2009, Red Bull produced two new spaces, the Red Bull Illume space, and the Red Bull Beach space featuring the Red Bull Flugtag, both released on the same day.
 In January 2012, Red Bull released its first personal space called the "Red Bull House of Skate" featuring an indoor skate park.

 In the 2010s, Red Bull began sponsoring esports competitors and video game personalities, including American Halo 3 player Richard "Ninja" Blevins, Spanish League of Legends player Enrique Cedeño "xPeke" Martinez, and Swedish Super Smash Bros. player William "Leffen" Hjelte.

-The brand also sponsors several esports teams, including Dota 2 team OG (winners of The International in 2018 and 2019), G2 Esports, Cloud9 and T1 (winners of the League of Legends World Championship a record 5 times).
+The brand also sponsors several esports teams, including Dota 2 team OG (winners of The International in 2018 and 2019), G2 Esports, Cloud9 and T1 (winners of the League of Legends World Championship a record 6 times).
 It formed a League of Legends team, Red Bulls, which competed in the European League of Legends Challenger Series in 2017 before folding in 2018.

 The brand also sponsors several fighting game players who compete in Tekken and Street Fighter.

-In the Formula One Esports Series, Red Bull won the drivers championship in 2026-24 and 2025, and the constructors championship in 2019, 2020 and 2025.
+In the Formula One Esports Series, Red Bull won the drivers championship in 2023-24 and 2025, and the constructors championship in 2019, 2020 and 2025.

 Sport

 Red Bull has used sports sponsorships as an advertising vehicle for most of its existence.
 The company first started sponsoring athletes in 1989, initially focusing on motorsports and extreme sports, and later grew to include more mainstream sports such as basketball and soccer.
 As of 2016, the company sponsored more than 750 individual athletes and more than a dozen teams.

 These range from motorcycle racing, such as MotoGP, Superbike World Championship, Dakar Rally, motorcycle speedway, mountain biking, aerobatics, BMX, motocross, windsurfing, snowboarding, skateboarding, kayaking, rowing, wakeboarding, cliff-diving, BASE jumping, parkour, surfing, skating, freestyle motocross, rallycross, Formula 1 motor racing and NASCAR racing to breakdancing.

-In the 2000s, the company expanded its sporting team ownership to football, including Red Bull Salzburg, RB Leipzig and New York Red Bulls.
+In the 2000s, the company expanded its sporting team ownership to football, including Red Bull Salzburg, RB Leipzig, and New York Red Bulls.
+It now operates one of the footballs' largest multi-club ownership groups.
 The company also owns ice hockey clubs Red Bull Salzburg and EHC Red Bull München.